Tiruverkadu

-This town consists of four revenue villages namely Thiruverkadu, Numbal, Sundarasozhapuram, Veeraragavapuram, Ayanambakkam, Perumalagaram and Koladi.
+This town consists of seven revenue villages namely Thiruverkadu, Sundarasozhapuram, Koladi, Perumalagaram, Ayanambakkam, Veeraragavapuram and Numbal.
 The town is divided into 18 wards.
 Thiruverkadu town is located at a distance of 16 km west of Chennai City.
 This lies on Chennai-Bangalore National Highway Road and Chennai Thirupathi Trunk road.
 It is situated 13 9” North latitude and 79 55” E longitude.
-The present extent of this town is 10.75 Sq.km.
+The present extent of this town is 10.75 km2.